-I mainly serve established American SaaS and defense companies.
+I mainly serve established American SaaS companies.
 However, you don't have to be one to use my services.
 That's just the best fit.

 - If you sell your software as a product, or write software for others, you're probably still a good fit for all of my services.
 (Especially software contractors who make fixed bids or work on US DoD projects.)